thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 const validation = validateEntity(WholesalerForUpdateSchema, requestData);
 ```

-#### **Implementation Status**

-Server-side validation is implemented using this direct Zod approach.
-Note: Any previous validation logic, such as that found in `src/lib/server/validation/domainValidator.ts`, is now obsolete.

 ### Frontend Architecture: Domain-Driven Structure & Page Delegation
 The frontend follows a **Domain-Driven file structure** combined with a **Page Delegation Pattern**.
 The core principle is **Co-Location**: All files related to a specific business domain are located in a single directory (`src/lib/domain/suppliers/`).